telliott99/MyUnix/git1-setup.rst

 These are my notes on setting up SSH for github.
 I decided not to mess with my existing setup right now to check it.

-Here is the github webpage about how to do it:
+Here is the github webpage about it:

 https://help.github.com/articles/generating-ssh-keys/